 to learn how to search and order naturalization records.

 Forum is available.

 Unfortunately, due to other commitments, our editor had to resign last

 year.
-However, other projects notwithstanding, she has managed to put out a new edition.
+However, other projects notwithstanding, she has managed to put out a final edition.

 Montreal and Quebec Province Vital Records

 Together all of these resources have now given us an unprecedented